Brooks Koepka: European Tour

+PGA Tour

 On the 2014 PGA Tour, Koepka played a few events on sponsor's exemptions and through open qualifying.
 In his first event of the year, Koepka led after the second and third rounds of the Frys.com Open.
 He finished tied for third.
 At the U.S. Open, he collected a fourth-place finish, which earned him his first PGA Tour card, for the 2014–15 season, and his first Masters invitation.
 He was 15th at the PGA Championship, and was nominated for the PGA Tour Rookie of the Year award.